 How To Treat Frostbites on Dogs?

-To treat frostbites in dogs, the first thing you must do is take your dog out of the cold and into a warm place that is dry (e.g. use heaters for kennels).
-If you suspect hypothermia is present, then wrap your dog with dry towels along with heating pads and water bottles that are wrapped as to avoid burning.
-For more serious cases, you may want to invest in a kennel infrared lamp to provide constant warmth in your dog areas.
+To treat frostbite in dogs, the first step is to move your dog out of the cold and into a warm, dry place.
+You can use heaters in kennels to keep your dog warm.
+If your dog shows signs of hypothermia, wrap him with dry towels, and use heating pads and water bottles to provide warmth, making sure they are wrapped to avoid burning.
+In more severe cases, you may want to invest in a kennel infrared lamp to provide constant warmth in your dog’s area.

-After your dog is dry and warm, you may begin treating the affected area with warm water.
-Do not exceed warm water temperatures higher than 108 degrees Fahrenheit.
-You can lightly pat the area but never rub or squeeze it.
+Once your dog is dry and warm, you can start treating the affected area with warm water.
+It’s important not to exceed temperatures higher than 108 degrees Fahrenheit.
+You can lightly pat the area, but never rub or squeeze it.

-Keep in mind to constantly monitor the dog’s temperature every few minutes.
-Do this until his body temperature begins to stabilize.
-Once the temperature is restored, stop taking measures to warm him and take him to the vet.
-Never use hot or scalding water nor should you never try to treat the affected area while still out in the cold.
-The subsequent refreezing and warming procedure will inadvertently cause more damage to the tissue.
+Make sure to monitor your dog’s temperature every few minutes until it stabilizes.
+Once the temperature is normal, stop warming your dog and take him to the vet.
+Never use hot or scalding water, and avoid treating the affected area while still outside in the cold.
+Refreezing and warming can cause further damage to the tissue.

 What To Avoid?